frederic-perez/AmE-dictionary/dictionary.md

 __abject__ /ˈabdʒɛkt/ __1__ (of something bad) Experienced or present to the maximum degree. _His letter plunged her into abject misery._ _I am stunned by the abject stupidity that was shown here._ __2__ (of a person or their behaviour) Completely without pride or dignity; self-abasing. _An abject apology._
 __abounds__
 __aboveboard__
-__abreast__
-__abreast__ :two: Side by side and facing the same way. _The path was wide enough for two people to walk abreast._ _Syn_ in a row, side by side, alongside :es: de frente, a la par, en la fila, uno al lado de otro
+__abreast__ :three: Side by side and facing the same way. _The path was wide enough for two people to walk abreast._ _Syn_ in a row, side by side, alongside :es: de frente, a la par, en la fila, uno al lado de otro
 __abs__ _Six-pack abs._
 __abutted__
 __abutting__ _Bungalows abutting._